Other test data and simulations studies

 The principal driver for the acquisition of such synthetic data is to enable evaluation of geostationary satellite imagery (i.e. level 1) quality and characteristics given uncertainties or variability in detector array SRFs.
 For example, with detector arrays, such those of the Flexible Combined Imager (FCI) planned for the Meteosat Third Generation (MTG), the degree of striping and development of methods to reduce striping may be evaluated.
 A secondary driver is to enable the exercising of Atmospheric Motion Vectors on synthesised IRS Level-1 products.

-HYGEOS/LOA will provide EUMETSAT with at least two full disks with a MSG/SEVIRI spatial grid (3 km at nadir) and the spectral characteristics as described in the table below.
+HYGEOS/LOA generated two full discs with a MSG/SEVIRI spatial grid (3km at nadir) and the spectral characteristics as described in the table below.

 |Low end||High end||Spectral resolution|

-Using the same spectral resolution, at least four scenes (1000x1000 pixels) at higher spatial resolution (~500m at nadir) will be provided.
+Using the same spectral resolution, three more scenes (1000x1000 pixels) at higher spatial resolution (based on MODIS cloud products) were generated.

-Top of the atmosphere radiances for the full range of representative atmospheric and surface conditions will be generated.
-The sun and view geometries will be taken from SEVIRI observations for selected repeat cycles.
-The spatial grid will also be from SEVIRI/MSG.
+Top of the atmosphere radiances for the full range of representative atmospheric and surface conditions have been generated.
+The Sun and view geometries are taken from SEVIRI observations for selected repeat cycles, as is the spatial grid.
 For each pixel, the surface and atmosphere is realistically described based on ancillary information obtained for the dates and times of the required simulation (including OCA products for clouds coupled with ECMWF water content profile, CAMS reanalysis for aerosols profiles, ECMWF reanalysis for atmospheric state, MODIS surface BRDF product and thermal infrared climatology for land properties).
-For the high resolution products, MODIS or VIIRS cloud products will be used.
+For the high resolution products, MODIS or VIIRS cloud products are used.